bimhelden/PyScripts4BPHackathon2025/README.md

 # "UserDefined" meets native IFC

-This repository hosts and publishes the results of our Hackathon project, where we explored how to fulfill data requirements that seem to go beyond the official IFC standard.
+This repository hosts and publishes the results of our Hackathon prototype, where we explored how to fulfill data requirements that seem to go beyond the official IFC standard.

+The project was developed by **Team Bonsai** during the [Hackathon 2025 organized by BIM Deutschland](https://www.bimdeutschland.de/veranstaltungen/hackathon-2025).
+The Hackathon brought together 13 teams and gave us a great chance to share ideas with other developers.
+You can read more in the [press release of the Federal Ministry for Digital and Transport (BMV)](https://www.bmv.de/SharedDocs/DE/Pressemitteilungen/2025/044-bim-hackathon.html).

+We are proud that our work was recognized with the [**3rd prize**](https://www.bimdeutschland.de/das-sind-die-gewinner-vom-hackathon-2025-zum-bim-portal-des-bundes).

 ## Challenge